LukePappa/Ourism/God.md

 God is the transcendent source of existence.
+One's true purpose is continual attunement to God's presence.

  Construed as a physical universe, existence may be said to comprise spatiotemporally located observers ranging in complexity from individual particles to entire nervous systems.
 Sapience is consequently such a rare and significant privilege that personally gaining it defies coincidence.
 To explain one's circumstances, one must invoke the MWI and posit that each observer subjectively perceives the world-branch in which they attune to God's presence indefinitely.